madanyc/workfront-learn.en/help/custom-data/things-to-know-about-expressions.md

 ---
 # Things to know about calculated field exprsesions

-Here is a list of concepts that are good to know when working with custom calculated fields in Workfront.
+Here is a list of concepts that are good to know when working with custom calculated fields in [!DNL Workfront].

 ## Casing doesn’t matter in expression names